State of Origin series: Selection rules

 Under State of Origin rules players were previously selected for the state in which they first played senior (or registered) rugby league.
 In 2012, the NSWRL, CRL, QRL and ARLC agreed on new criteria in determining Origin eligibility, to encompass other factors, such as place of birth.
 Players must also be eligible to represent Australia at international level.
-Players capped by tier one nations (i.e. New Zealand and England) are ineligible for selection.
+Previously, players capped by tier one nations (i.e. New Zealand and England) were also ineligible for selection; this restriction was repealed in 2026.

 Controversy

 From time to time, the selection of players under the State of Origin rules creates controversy.
-Since 1980, Queensland has completed just 7 series with a team completely made up of players of a Queensland birth, while for New South Wales the total is only 6, although every New South Wales player has been legally eligible for the state, unlike some of Queensland's.
 However, the place of birth has only been a relevant factor in eligibility since 2012.
 The issue was parodied in the song "That's In Queensland".

 An issue of contention has been the selection of players such as Peter Sterling, Ken Nagas, James McManus, Israel Folau and Greg Inglis.

 NSW controversies

 Ken Nagas was born and raised in Queensland but decided to play for New South Wales, Peter Sterling was born in Toowoomba, Queensland but raised in Wagga Wagga, Newcastle and Sydney, all in New South Wales, while McManus was born in Scotland and was raised in the Northern Territory, but was ruled eligible to play for New South Wales in the 2009 series.
 New South Wales also claim players who were born and raised in the Australian Capital Territory, including Nick Cotric and Terry Campese.
-However, given that the Australian Capital Territory local competition is administered by the NSWRL and is part of the New South Wales jurisdiction, this makes NSW eligibility for ACT players legitimate.